Luzerne County, Pennsylvania: 21st century

 Many factories and coal mines were long since closed by the turn of the 21st century.
 Like most regions in the Rust Belt, Luzerne County witnessed population loss and urban decay over many decades beginning in the mid-20th century.
 Luzerne County in particular had reached the apex of its population around 1930.
 However, despite continuing population loss in recent years, the economy has grown moderately; warehousing has replaced manufacturing as the main industry.

 In the late 2000s, several scandals related to public corruption, cronyism, patronage hiring, and wasteful spending affected the county.
 The "kids for cash" scandal unfolded in 2008 over judicial kickbacks at the Luzerne County Court of Common Pleas in Wilkes-Barre.
-Two judges, President Judge Mark Ciavarella and Senior Judge Michael Conahan, were convicted of accepting money from Robert Mericle, builder of two private, for-profit youth centers for the detention of juveniles, in return for contracting with the facilities and imposing harsh adjudications on juveniles brought before their courts to increase the number of residents in the centers.
+Two judges, Judge Mark Ciavarella and President Judge Michael Conahan, were convicted of accepting money from Robert Mericle, builder of two private, for-profit youth centers for the detention of juveniles, in return for contracting with the facilities and imposing harsh adjudications on juveniles brought before their courts to increase the number of residents in the centers.
 In the following years, additional county officials faced criminal charges (e.g., a clerk of courts, a deputy chief clerk, a director of human resources).
 County Commissioner Greg Skrepenak resigned in 2009; he was ultimately sentenced to prison for accepting money from a developer who received government-backed financing.

 In May 2009, voters approved the creation of a government study commission.
 The commission proposed and wrote a home rule charter for Luzerne County.
 On November 2, 2010, the voters of Luzerne County held a referendum on the question of home rule.
 A total of 51,413 (55.25%) voted in favor of home rule, while another 41,639 (44.75%) voted against the move.
 The home rule charter would eliminate the positions of the three county commissioners; they would be replaced by an eleven-member county council (who will appoint and work alongside a county manager).
 This referendum "starts a new chapter in Luzerne County history," remarked James Haggerty, the chairman of the commission that wrote and proposed the charter.
 The first election for the new government was scheduled for 2011 – which ended up becoming an eventful year for Luzerne County.